FalafelFriday/Data-class-HW-1/README.md

 Prerequisites: Microsoft Excel

-Project Description: Using Microsoft excel wen analyzed and viewed data based on the stock market.
+Project Description: Using Microsoft excel wen analyzed data from Kickstatrter

+Code: none, no vba was used in the project